Benjamin-Tomkins/CV/README.md

 #### <a name="Synopsis"></a>Synopsis :

-<h5>Examples of things I've made | worked on :<h5>
+<h5>Examples of things I've made | worked on :</h5>

-`WIP: self-aligning wound healing plasters`
+`WIP: self-aligning wound healing plasters`<br>
-> efficient reducing caesarean section scars without surgery.
+...efficient reducing caesarean section scars without surgery.

-`Developed a new concept/prototype for a tiered compiler`
+`Developed a new concept/prototype for a tiered compiler`<br>
-> representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
+...representing software in matrix form, to be algebraically simplified before optimising with a language compiler.

-`Designed and developed an integrated database numerical engine`
+`Designed and developed an integrated database numerical engine`<br>
-> enabling computation on medical data without violating patient confidentiality.
+...enabling computation on medical data without violating patient confidentiality.

-`Prototype Ai Cancer detection system`
+`Prototype Ai Cancer detection system`<br>
-> analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
+...analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.

-`Prototype Ai system for SLR lenses`
+`Prototype Ai system for SLR lenses`<br>
-> predictive algorithm to boosting the quality of glass lenses to be closer to that of gemstone lenses.
+...predictive algorithm to boosting the quality of glass lenses to be closer to that of gemstone lenses.

-`Representing numbers in cool new ways`
+`Representing numbers in cool new ways`<br>
-> buy me a drink and I'll draw you a picture.
+...buy me a drink and I'll draw you a picture.

-`Cool plant/aeroponics stuff`
+`Cool plant/aeroponics stuff`<br>
-> Buy me a drink and I'll still not tell you #NDA
+...Buy me a drink and I'll still not tell you #NDA

 #### <a name="Learny-bits"></a>Learny-bits :
 + Done some Matlab, Python (sooo rusty), Adobe products, Solidworks, MapleSoft (google it), and the usual bits.